 3. Great Source of Fiber

-Guava fruit is one of the best high-fiber foods available, providing over 20 percent of the daily value for fiber.
+Guava fruit is one of the best high-fiber foods available.
 Not only that, but guava also contains edible seeds that are packed with fiber as well.

 Fiber helps support regularity by adding bulk to the stool to ease its passage out of the body.
 Additionally, it can even help lower blood sugar levels, keep high blood pressure in check and aid in weight loss by helping you stay fuller for longer between meals.